wp-plugins/tune-library/readme.txt

 The purpose of this plugin is to allow users to import their iTunes music list into Wordpress and print their song collection in a page.

+Added new functionality in version 1.2 to only show artists whose names start with a single letter at a time to accomodate large collections.

 == Description ==

 This plugin is used to import an XML iTunes Music Library file into your Wordpress database.
 Once imported, you can display a complete listing of your music collection on a page of your Wordpress site.